-In Cassandra, the index is a partition key index, and like any index, it speeds up random access to data in the table.
+In Cassandra, the partition key index, like any index, speeds up random access to data in the table.
 The partition key ensures record uniqueness, and may also control the order in which records are physically clustered, or stored by the database.
-The index indexes column values in a separate, hidden table from the one that contains the values being indexed.

 In Cassandra, each node maintains a partition index on tables of the data it manages.

+An index in Cassandra refers to an index on column values.
+Cassandra implements an index as a hidden table, separate from the table that contains the values being indexed.
 Using CQL, you can create an index on a column after defining a table.
-The music service example shows how to create an index on the artists column of playlist, and then query Cassandra for songs by a particular artist:
+The music service example shows how to create an index on the artists column of playlist, and then querying Cassandra for songs by a particular artist::

 CREATE INDEX artist_names ON playlists( artist );

 An index name is optional.
-If you do not provide a name, Cassandra assigns a name such as artist_idx.
-If you provide a name, such as artist_names, the name must be unique within the keyspace.
+If you provide an index name, such as artist_idx, the name must be unique within the keyspace.
 After creating an index for the artist column and inserting values into the playlists table, greater efficiency is achieved when you query Cassandra directly for artist by name, such as Fu Manchu: